haesleinhuepf/git-bob/readme.md

 At the moment, these limitations can be observed:
 * `git-bob` was tested for Python projects only (yet).
 * It sometimes halucinates, especially in code reviews.
 E.g. it [claimed](https://github.com/haesleinhuepf/git-bob/pull/70) to have tested code, which is certainly not true.
-* It cannot solve issues where changing long files is required, as the output of the LLMs is limited to 4096 tokens.
+* It cannot solve issues where changing long files is required, as the output of the LLMs is limited by a maximum number of tokens (e.g. 16k for `gpt-4o-2024-08-06`).
 * It cannot solve issues where running and testing the code is required.
 * When changing multiple files, it may introduce conflicts between the files, as it does not know about the content of the other files.
 * It has only limited logic to control who is allowed to trigger it.